dcm4che/dcm4chee-arc-hl7cs/source/networking/model/fktdefs/adt.rst

       "ADT/ACK - Change an Outpatient to an Inpatient (Event A06)", "2.3.1, 2.5.1"
       "ADT/ACK - Change an Inpatient to an Outpatient (Event A07)", "2.3.1, 2.5.1"
       "ADT/ACK - Update Patient Information (Event A08)", "2.3.1, 2.5.1"
+      "ADT/ACK - Cancel Transfer (Event A12)", "2.3.1, 2.5.1"
+      "ADT/ACK - Cancel Discharge/End Visit  (Event A13)", "2.3.1, 2.5.1"
       "ADT/ACK - Add Person or Patient Information (Event A28)", "2.5"
       "ADT/ACK - Update Person Information (Event A31)", "2.5"

-are processed the same: Patient IDs and Patient Demographic Information are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes.
+are processed the same: Patient IDs and other Patient Information are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes.
 If a Patient record with the extracted primary Patient ID already exists in the database, that Patient record will get updated.
 If there is no such Patient record, a new Patient record will be inserted into the database.